By Nicole Buckler

 More or less, we brought with us an “imprint” of where we came from before we settled in the “land of the low skies.”
 But why did our ancestors leave such sunny climes for a more… well… boggy one?

-What really happened is that from around 400 B.C. to 275 B.C., various Celtic tribes expanded to the Iberian Peninsula, France, England, Scotland and Ireland.
+From around 400 BC to 275 BC, various Celtic tribes expanded to the Iberian Peninsula, France, England, Scotland and Ireland.
 Although the term “Celtic” is often associated with the people of Ireland and Scotland, the Celts emerged as a unique culture in central Europe more than 2,500 years ago.
-From an epicentre in what is now Austria, they spread and settled in the areas of today’s western Germany and eastern France.
+From an epicentre in present-day Austria, they spread and settled in the areas of today’s western Germany and eastern France.

 Basque DNA also runs through the blood of British people, and especially the Scots, as humans migrated West.
 But we Irish are still different from Continental Europe and Britain, generally speaking.
 They had waves of new settlers from across Asia.
 But Scotland and Ireland were isolated enough to have missed all of the new breeding trends.
 So the Scottish – and particularly the Irish genepools – remained undisturbed for hundreds of years, due purely to geographical isolation.
 This DNA group in Ireland stayed intact and kept its “Celticness.”